-- 34.83 A more complete time-based accounting can be undertaken to provide a more complete measure of how people's time is spent.
-Time based accounting is thus focused on how households allocate their time including across the various forms of work but also in activities outside of the general production boundary.
-Time based accounting is relevant because technical and organizational innovations shift economic activity, sometimes into, sometimes out of, the market nexus (e.g., by substituting streaming services for cinema, private cars for public transport or vice versa, domestic washing machines for laundries, on-line flight booking services for travel agents, etc.) in complex ways. - 34.84 A properly designed, nationally representative time-use survey (TUS), comprehensively covers all the daily activities of the population.
+- 34.89 Time-based accounting provides a more complete measure of how people's time is spent.
+Time based accounting is focused on how households allocate their time, including across the various forms of work, but also in activities outside of the general production boundary.
+Time based accounting is relevant because technical and organizational innovations shift economic activity, sometimes into, sometimes out of, the market (e.g., by substituting streaming services for cinema, private cars for public transport or vice versa, domestic washing machines for laundries, on-line flight booking services for travel agents, etc.) in a variety of ways. - 34.90 To aid in measuring unpaid household service work. the UNSD has developed the International Classification of Activities for Time-Use Statistics (ICATUS) 2016, which provides a classification of all activities on which a person may spend their time over a 24 hour period.
+It is the standard classification of all economic and non-economic human activities, providing standardized concepts and definitions to support dissemination of internationally comparable time-use statistics. - 34.91 A properly designed, nationally representative time-use survey (TUS), comprehensively covers all the daily activities of the population.
 A core feature of time-based accounting is the capability to map the activities of daily life to economic activity defined following the general production boundary.
 In addition, activities of people beyond the general production boundary, in particular non-productive activities undertaken by individuals, can be recorded.
-These activities include basic human activities such as eating, drinking, sleeping, leisure, exercising, etc. - 34.85 At the same time there are some challenging conceptual aspects to reconcile.
+These activities include basic human activities such as eating, drinking, sleeping, leisure, exercising, etc. - 34.92 There are some challenging conceptual aspects to reconcile in time-use measurement.
 For example, it can be difficult to differentiate the effects on well-being of unpaid household service work and leisure.
 Also, in some occupations at least, paid work has many of the affectively positive characteristics-challenge, sociability, enjoyment-often found in leisure pursuits.
-It is also noted that it may be difficult in some instances to differentiate the primary use of time where people are, in effect, multi-tasking, for example when working from home and caring for children. - 34.86 While there are a number of challenges, there have been substantive improvements in the measurement of time use reflecting the increasing demand for statistics on unpaid household service work.
-UNSD is driving a coordinated program of work for improving guidance on time-use statistics that has included the development of ICATUS 2016, and ILO is developing methods to incorporate time-use measurement into labour force surveys.
+Further, it may be difficult in some instances to differentiate the primary use of time where people are, in effect, multi-tasking, for example when working from home and caring for children.